 Tests after birth

-After your baby is born, he or she may need some imaging tests (scans).
+After your baby is born, they may need some imaging tests (scans).
 These use special equipment to get images of the inside of the body.
 They are used to confirm that your child has bilateral renal dysplasia and look for any complications.

 If problems are found on the ultrasound scan, your doctor may recommend other tests, which may include the below.